Thomsch/untangling-tools-benchmark/diagrams/README.md

 ### Ground truth Diagram
+The ground truth excludes the following changes:
+- Non-Java files
+- Test files
+- Comments
+- Import statements
+- Whitespace (with `git diff -w`)
+- Empty lines (in `ground_truth.py`)
+When all these changes are excluded, we say that a file is "filtered".

 The procedure to create ground truth is illustrated below.
 The diagram is created with [draw.io](https://app.diagrams.net/).
 The draw.io extensions in VSCode allows for more functionality when streamlined with Git.

 ### Terminology